The Divine Lady: Music

 The film featured a theme song entitled “Lady Divine,” by Richard Kountz (words) and Nathaniel Shilkret (music).
 The song is sung off screen on the soundtrack by Frank Munn both solo and as a duet with Helen Clark.
 Also featured on the soundtrack is a song entitled “Pearl Of Mine” by Percy Fletcher.

 Preservation

 The film still survives intact along with its Vitaphone soundtrack.
-This film was a joint preservation project of the UCLA Film and Television Archive and the Museum of Modern Art Department of Film in cooperation with the Czechoslovak Film Archive.
+This film was a joint preservation project of the UCLA Film & Television Archive and the Museum of Modern Art Department of Film in cooperation with the Czechoslovak Film Archive.
 It was restored in conjunction with the project American Moviemakers: The Dawn of Sound.

 Home media

 In 2009, the film was released on manufactured-on-demand DVD by the Warner Archive Collection.